tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 - [ ] Consider subsections/clarifying headings (FAQ-style?) in intro paragraph - "what is this document", "what are the goals of the document", etc.
 - [ ] Discuss applicability (nth try at this).
 - [ ] Pick one of "you may" or "you can".
+- [ ] Social media user names not really well-addressed - should they be in Sec.
+3 or Sec.
+4?
+Old draft policy tends to imply Sec.
+3.4, perhaps with a requirement that you clarify non-endorsement?
+- [ ] Make clear that mere attribution (as required by the license) is typically nominative use, and does not require a license, unless it somehow implies endorsement?

 The Community marks represent `[insert  community's mission or overarching project function]`.
 Trademark protection reinforces the connection between the Community marks and the projects that they represent.
 The protection serves to ensure that the marks are only used for activities that promote our mission.